 What if I say my child is “not ready” for school, and then the following year we decide to send him to public or private school.
 Will there be a problem with him entering school as a first-grader?

-Probably not.
+Unlikely; at this age, schools tend to place children within their same-age peer group.
 The school may choose to give him a formal assessment or placement test before placing him in a classroom.

 What if I make a mistake and misjudge my child and start him off at the wrong academic level?